Salted Inference: Enhancing Privacy while Maintaining Efficiency of Split Inference in Mobile Computing: Introduction

-Imagine situations in which a client might want to run multiple inferences on their private data.
-For example, a client might share a picture of their skin with smartphone camera-based skin-analysis apps and combine the results of multiple services to make a more confident decision.
+Imagine situations in which a client might want to {perform} multiple inferences on their private data.
+For example, a client might {use a smartphone to take} a picture of their skin {and share it} with {multiple} smartphone skin-analysis apps and combine the results of multiple {ML} services to make a more confident decision.
 In such situations, neither clients want to share their private data with all of these servers, nor are servers eager to completely offload their proprietary models to clients' devices.
-As a result, split inference addresses some important concerns on both sides and is considered to be one of the most promising approaches.
-In the context of our work, another encouraging feature of split inference is due to the fact that the DNN model employed in split inference could be trained using any arbitrary training procedure.
-The only requirement of split inference is that, after training, we need to split the model into two partitions: (1) {\em early part} deployed at the client side, and (2) {\em later part} deployed at the server side.
-Therefore, the split inference is a concept more generic than the {\em split learning}~\cite{gupta2018distributed}, which needs the model to be partitioned during training too~\cite{singh2019detailed, thapa2021advancements}.
+As a result, split inference addresses some important concerns on both sides and is considered to be one of the promising approaches.

+In the context of {this paper, an} encouraging feature of split inference is the fact that the DNN model employed in split inference could be trained using any arbitrary training procedure.
+The only requirement is that, after training, we need to split the model into two partitions: (1) the {\em early part} of DNN deployed at the client side, and (2) the {\em later part} of DNN deployed at the server side.
+Therefore, {\em split inference} is a concept more generic than {\em split learning}~\cite{gupta2018distributed}, which needs the model to be partitioned during training too~\cite{singh2019detailed, thapa2021advancements}.